The visa rules in Norway is depending on your purpose with you visit.

 For all other nationals, a valid passport is necessary.
 For some citizens, a visa is required as well.
 You can get more information about this on this page under related links.

-Svalbard is not at part of the Schengen area, so all foreign visitors must bring their passport here.
+Svalbard is not a part of the Schengen area, so all foreign visitors must bring their passports here.
 The European Health Insurance Card has no validity in the Svalbard Islands.
 Therefore it is strongly recommended to purchase travel insurance before you go there.